MaximVanhove/vue-router-back-button/readme.md

 | next () | Returns the next visited path in an object, this happens when a user went back |
 | hasForward () | Returns true if the user can go forward |
 |  |  |

-## TODO

-- Add an es5 build for people who sadly aren't using es6
-- Add Testing

 Feel free to send PR's or request new features (I'll might need to rename this to vue-router-history if you do though)